IsmaeelVaris/MasjidMunchies/README.md

 5. **Include in `turbo.json`** references if you want to run it via `npm run dev`.

 This ensures the new app/package integrates seamlessly into the monorepo.
+---

+## License

+Copyright (c) 2025 Ismaeel Varis and MasjidMunchies

+This project is licensed under the MIT License.
+See the [LICENSE](../../LICENSE) file for details.